 How long did it take to make the flower arrangements yourself?

-We didn’t start early enough and were a bit rushed and stressed at the end trying to make it to the rehearsal dinner since we arranged the flowers on the same day.
+- We didn’t start early enough and were a bit rushed and stressed at the end trying to make it to the rehearsal dinner since we arranged the flowers on the same day.
 I recommend starting very early in the morning.
 We started at 10AM since we had a leisurely coffee run and breakfast.
 That was too late to be comfortable.

 Related Posts about Frugal Weddings:

 How to Create Your Own Centerpieces with FiftyFlowers

 I was planning to create these elaborate centerpieces with floral foam but then I lucked out.